Sign up for Hasura Newsletter

 Hasura JWT Configurator

-Choose the provider (Auth0) and then enter your "Auth0 Domain Name".
+Choose the provider (Auth0) and then enter your "Auth0 Domain Name" which you can find in your Auth0 application.
 After that, press the button "Generate Config" to get your JWT Config.

 You will set the value as an environment variable in your Hasura Project.
-To do so, go to the Hasura Dashboard and then click the "Gear ⚙️" icon.
+To do so, go to the Hasura console and then click the "Gear ⚙️" icon.

 After that, go to the Env vars section and click the + New Env Var option.
 See the image for reference.